fabrix-app/fabrix.app/README.md

 # Configuring your Application
 ## Fabrix
-For Fabrix documentation see the [Fabrix Website](https://fabrixjs.io).
-The only difference is that we are extending fabrix with Typescript and bundling it with webpack.
+For Fabrix documentation see the [Fabrix Website](https://fabrix.app).
 You can configure Fabrix through `src/apiConfig`.

 ## Angular
 For Angular documentation see the [Angular Website](https://angular.io).
 You can configure your NgEngine Angular app through `src/appConfig`.